JosePedroDias/slackbot/README.md

 ## Plugin development

-A plugin is a function which gets called each time a new message arrives.
+Check the sample plugins such as `plugin-smallTalk.js`.

-The received arguments are:
+A plugin is a an object with these optional attributes:

-	{Object} msg
+### onNewMessage

-	{Object} api
+	onNewMessage({Object} msg) - function which gets called each time a new message arrives.

-For now a message has:
+a message has:

 	{String} text    - message content
 	{Number} when    - timestamp